 Looking for another way to let your video live on the web so you don’t have to worry about email?
 Video hosting sites like YouTube, Dailymotion, and our very own Animoto provide an easy and secure way to host your videos.
 Here are some of the benefits of each site and how you start sharing your videos.

 When you create a video with Animoto, it is automatically stored on our server.
 From the video editor, you can click the “Export” button and then click “Copy Link” to start sharing your video right away.
-The Professional Plus plan also grants you access to the Commenting feature so you can start collecting time-stamped feedback on your videos without having to sort through email chains or download hefty files.
+The Teams plan also grants you access to the Commenting feature so you can start collecting time-stamped feedback on your videos without having to sort through email chains or download hefty files.

 YouTube is one of the most popular destinations to watch and share videos.
 But if you don’t want your video to be seen by the public just yet, you can upload a private video and use YouTube as a simple video hosting site.
 One of the downsides to YouTube, however, is that it automatically compresses your videos which may affect the quality.
 Additionally, it’s not possible to download videos directly from YouTube so you’ll have to keep the original downloaded onto your device.
 Read more about uploading a private video here.